SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Introduction

-\textbf{TN structure search (TN-SS)} aims to search for a suitable or optimal TN structure, including both topology and rank, to achieve a compact representation for a given tensor~\cite{hashemizadeh2022adaptive,LiTopologySearch,li2023alternating,LiPermutationSearch,HeuristicrankTR,liu2023adaptively,Nie2021AdaptiveTN,SedighinTRrank}.
-However, most of these methods solve a bi-level optimization problem, such as greedy algorithm~\cite{hashemizadeh2022adaptive,SedighinTRrank} and genetic algorithm~\cite{LiTopologySearch}.
-Consequently, these methods suffer from prohibitively high computational costs due to the need for numerous repeated evaluations (each evaluation entails solving an optimization problem regarding the iterative calculation of TN cores).
-In contrast, the proposed SVDinsTN offers an integrated (single-level) method, in which we avoid the requirement for repeated structure evaluations, significantly decreasing the computational cost.
+\textbf{TN structure search (TN-SS)} aims to search for a suitable or optimal TN structure, including both topology and rank, to achieve a compact representation for a given tensor~\cite{SedighinTRrank,Nie2021AdaptiveTN,hashemizadeh2022adaptive,LiTopologySearch,LiPermutationSearch,HeuristicrankTR,li2023alternating,ghadiri2023approximately,liu2023adaptively}.
+However, the majority of existing TN-SS methods follow the ``sampling-evaluation'' framework, which necessitates the use of heuristic search algorithms like the greedy algorithm~\cite{hashemizadeh2022adaptive}, genetic algorithm~\cite{LiTopologySearch}, and alternating local enumeration algorithm~\cite{li2023alternating} to sample candidate structures and subsequently evaluate them individually.
+Therefore, these methods inevitably suffer from prohibitively high computational costs due to the numerous repeated evaluations, each involving the iterative calculation of TN cores within an optimization problem.
+In contrast, SVDinsTN addresses the TN-SS problem from a regularized modeling perspective, thereby avoiding the repeated structure evaluations and significantly reducing computational costs.

-\section{Notations and preliminaries}
+\section{Notations and Preliminaries}

-In this section, we first summarize notations and several operations that will be used in the rest of the paper.
-Then, we review definitions related to tensor networks (TNs).